 Technology in Supported Accommodation

-Shared Supported Accommodation (SSA) has a lot to gain from the possibilities offered by technology today.
-This study assesses how technology can be used in this context to improve the daily lives of SSA residents.
+Shared Supported Accommodation (SSA) can be benefit from today's technology.
+This study assesses how technology can be used to improve the daily lives of SSA residents.

 Disability and Driving: Vehicle Modifications